Adelz12/jenkins-pipeline-template/README.md

 # CI/CD Pipeline with Jenkins and Docker Compose

+## Overview

+This project demonstrates a complete CI/CD workflow using Jenkins and Docker Compose.

+The pipeline automatically:

+1. Pulls source code from GitHub.
+2. Packages the application.
-This project demonstrates how to automate application deployment using **Jenkins Declarative Pipeline** and **Docker Compose** on a remote Linux server.
+3. Transfers files to a remote Linux server.
+4. Deploys the application using Docker Compose.
+5. Verifies that containers are running successfully.

 ---